GNS-Science/nzshm-opensha/doc/NZSHM22-write-up.md

 We have three ways to generate ruptures:
 - `NZSHM22_AzimuthalRuptureSetBuilder` builds on the UCERF3 way of generating ruptures with plausibility filters preventing ruptures with too far jumps or too much of a curve.
 We put a bit of work into this, but ended up not using it for NZSHM22 because Kevin had by then developed the Coulomb filter far enough.
 - `NZSHM22_CoulombRuptureSetBuilder` This is what we used in NZSHM22.
-I (Oakley) do not know enough to describe how they work.
+TODO: how do they work?
 - `NZSHM22_SubductionRuptureSetBuilder` This is what we used to generate subduction ruptures.
 The OpenSHA code is not written for 2-dimensional nets of rectangles, and so we mostly wrote this ourselves.
 We have filers for the overall shape of ruptures on a subduction surface.
 For example, we want ruptures to be mostly rectangular, but still tolerate jagged edges at the bottom end of the subduction surface.

 All three of the builders have a main method that can be used for experimentation and debugging.
 Sample values are already set in the main methods.